lcyvin/warped-world-rpg/README.md

 The following items are open to any interested contributors as elements of the Warped World game reference to be improved upon as content is still being ported.
-Of course, contributions to other parts of this book are welcoomed as well, but these may give interested parties a place to start.
+Of course, contributions to other parts of this book are welcomed as well, but these may give interested parties a place to start.

 - Improve Anartist Background: revise/update proficiency flavor text(s)
 - Expand Glossary and Basic Terminology reference sections
+- Improve CSS theming and responsive layouts
+- Add dark version of the customized 'wanderer' theme